Independent decisions collectively producing a long information dissemination path with a foreseen lower-bounded length in a network: Introduction

-In order to provide a solution, our first contribution is a very general new framework for analyzing network structures, called \tp-separate chain decomposition of networks.
-From a \tp-separate chain of a network, every node there is assigned a rank.
-We next prove that the ranks for all nodes can be computed via searching fixed points in certain dynamical systems on the network, with the worst-case cubic time complexity.
-Finally, we show that these ranks can help us determine the length of the longest paths starting with or containing any given node, and design algorithms to search long paths.
-Evaluations on a number of typical real-world networks demonstrate that our searching algorithms generally outperform natural strategies such as randomly picking neighbors or randomly picking neighbors of maximal degree.
+In order for providing a solution to the long-path problems of an arbitrary network regardless of the application scenarios, our first contribution is a very general new framework for analyzing network structures, called \tp-separate chain decomposition of networks.
+From a \tp-separate chain of a network, every node there receives a rank.
+We next prove that the ranks for all nodes can be computed via searching fixed points (steady states) in certain dynamical systems on the network, with the worst-case $O(nm)$ time complexity for a network of $n$ nodes and $m$ edges.
+The computation can be carried out distributively at nodes which are only allowed to communicate degree derivatives with their neighbors.
+As such, the ranks are essentially derivate from only local information.
+Finally, the rank of a node is shown to be the kind of local information that can help the node determine the length of the longest paths starting with or containing itself, and formulate a strategy to relay messages.
+Although there is unfortunately no theoretical justification due to its hard nature at present, evaluations on a great number of typical real-world networks, Barab\'{a}si-Albert type random networks and Erd\H{o}s-R\'{e}nyi random networks demonstrate that our navigation strategy generally outperforms the natural strategies of random navigation.